The Boundary of Amoebas: Impact on Amoeba Bases

-Although the question of the existence and (possible) form of amoeba bases has a, say, folkloric character in the mathematical (amoeba) community, to the best of our knowledge no formal definition of an amoeba basis was given elsewhere before.
-Therefore, we want to point out here, while axiom (2) only requires minimality of an amoeba basis and hence is no proper restriction, it is not clear whether it makes sense to require axiom (3) in general.
-We do this here basically since we want to create an object, which is truly analogous to Gr\"{o}bner bases and tropical bases.
+Although the question of the existence and (possible) form of amoeba bases was roughly stated by Purbhoo \cite{Purbhoo} (without using the term), to the best of our knowledge no formal definition of an amoeba basis was given elsewhere before.
+Therefore, we point out, while axiom (2) only requires minimality of an amoeba basis and hence is no proper restriction, it is not clear whether it makes sense to require axiom (3) in general.
+We do this here since we want to create an object, which is defined analogously to Gr\"{o}bner bases and tropical bases.

-In general, it is highly unclear for which ideals amoeba bases always exist.
-We remark that Purbhoo claims that they do not exist in general \cite[p.
+It is unclear for which ideals amoeba bases exist.
+Purbhoo claims that they do not exist in general \cite[p.
 25]{Purbhoo}, but he does not give a formal proof.
-Furthermore, if amoeba bases exist for certain ideals, then it is completely unclear, how many elements they have, how they can be computed, or if they are unique in any sense.
+Furthermore, if amoeba bases exist for certain ideals, then it is unclear how many elements they have, how they can be computed, or if they are unique in any sense.
 In this section we show that if an amoeba basis exists for some given ideal, then the amoeba of the ideal intersects the boundary of the amoeba of every basis element, see Theorem \ref{Thm:AmoebaBasesBoundary}.
-Thus, an understanding of the boundary of amoebas indeed is \textit{essential} in order to find amoeba bases.
-Furthermore, we demonstrate that amoeba bases are a useful concept in general -- namely, in Theorem \ref{Thm:AmoebaBasesLinearCase} we show that every ideal given by a full ranked linear system of equations in $(\C^*)^n$ has a computable linear amoeba basis of length $n+1$.\\
+Thus, an understanding of the boundary of amoebas is \textit{crucial} in order to find amoeba bases.
+Furthermore, we demonstrate that amoeba bases are a useful concept in general.
+Namely, in Theorem \ref{Thm:AmoebaBasesLinearCase} we give an algorithm that computes a linear amoeba basis of length $n+1$ for every ideal given by a full ranked linear system of equations in $(\C^*)^n$.\\

 As a first result of this section, we show that the boundary of an amoeba plays a key role for the comprehension of amoeba bases.